olimorris/onedarkpro.nvim/README.md

 #### Adding or modifying filetype highlights

 It's likely that you'll wish to add additional filetype highlights or even change the defaults.
-This can be achieved by adding them as custom highlight groups in the colorscheme:
+This can be achieved by adding them as custom highlight groups in the theme:

 ```lua
 highlights = {